1am5hy/DexGarmentLab/README.md

     `isaac TeleOp_Env.py`

 >You only need to use right hand in real world for teleoperating both hands in simulation, because the joints of left hand and right hand are symmetric.
 The corresponding joint states will be printed in terminal.
 You can copy the joint states and paste it into **'Env_Config/Robot/BimanualDex_Ur10e.py'**.

+4. Refer to python files in 'Env_StandAlone/' for the implementation of new task.